All teams are to complete and return a

 All lines are 8cm wide.

-The pitch is divided into two halves by the halfway line in Red.
+The pitch is divided into two halves by the halfway line and centre circle.

 The centre mark is indicated at the midpoint of the halfway line.